s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 Activations don't only come out of matrix multiplications, they also come out of activation functions, which are element-wise functions.
 They are applied to each element of the input, activations in turn, and creates one activation for each input element.
 So if it starts with a 20 long vector it creates a 20 long vector.
 ReLU is the main one we've looked at, it doesn't matter too much which you pick.
 If you just use ReLU, you'll get a pretty good answer most of the time.

 Then we learnt that this combination of matrix multiplications followed by ReLUs stack together has this amazing mathematical property called the universal approximation theorem.
 If you have big enough weight matrices and enough of them, it can solve any arbitrarily complex mathematical function to any arbitrarily high level of accuracy (assuming that you can train the parameters, both in terms of time and data availability and so forth).
-That's the bit which I find particularly more advanced computer scientists get really confused about.
-They're always asking where's the next bit?
-What's the trick?
-How does it work?
-But that's it.
-You just do those things, and you pass back the gradients, and you update the weights with the learning rate.

 Then we take the loss function between the actual targets and the output of the final layer (i.e. the final activations), we calculate the gradients with respect to all of the weights, and then we update those weights by subtracting learning rate times the gradient.
 That process of calculating those gradients and then subtracting  is called **back propagation**.
 Back propagation sounds very impressive but  you can replace it in your head with `weights ﹣= weight.grad * learning rate` or parameters, rather than weights (a bit more general).